 If you are not happy with the Head of Service's reply, you can ask the Chief Executive to investigate the complaint.
 The request should be made in writing within 15 days of the Stage 2 response.
-The Chief Executive will only consider the request if the complaint has gone through the previous stages.
+The Chief Executive or one of the Directors on behalf of the Chief Executive will only consider the request if the complaint has gone through the previous stages.

 WHAT IS NOT COVERED BY THIS PROCEDURE

 • Requests for a service - for example, a missed bin request

 • Requests for information or an explanation of council policy

 • Complaints about formal decisions taken by committees or those delegated to staff - for example, a decision on a planning application